 Nos.
 14 and 15 Cliff Terrace (grade II) lie just outside the Conservation Area in the Margate Conservation Area but are important in that they form the corner building of a terrace of buildings which are currently in great need of improvement, as detailed in the Management Plan.

-Newgate Gap Bridge was delisted in 2002 following substantial demolition.
-It dated to 1907 and was built by Doulton and Co. of Lambeth in London, using steel girders faced in faience tiles.
+Newgate Gap bridge was delisted in 2002.
+It dates to 1907 and was built by Doulton and Co. of Lambeth in London, using steel girders faced in faience tiles.

 5.3 Locally listed buildings